Kasaragod district: Demographics

 According to the 2018 Vital Statistics published by the Government of Kerala, Kasargod district has a population of 1,390,894, roughly equal to the nation of Trinidad and Tobago or the US state of New Hampshire.
 The 2011 Census of India, gives the district a ranking of 375th in India (out of a total of 640).
 The district has a population density of 654 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 8.18%.
 Kasaragod has a sex ratio of 1080 females for every 1000 males, and a literacy rate of 90.09%.
 Scheduled Castes and Scheduled Tribes make up 4.08% and 3.74% of the population respectively.
 The Kerala Tulu Academy, which promotes Tulu language and literature, is functioned at Hosangadi in district.

 Kasaragod district majorly consists of Malayalam speakers who form 82.69% of the population.
 Tulu and Kannada speakers concentrated in the Northern parts of the district like Manjeshwar, Uppala, Enmakaje, Badiyadka, Kumbla and Seethangoli form a significant linguistic minority with 8.77% and 4.23% each.
-Other languages spoken here include Marathi (1.76%) and Konkani (1.29%).